pasta puttanesca

 Ingredients

-• 200 g spaghetti (or other long pasta)
+• 200 g spaghetti or other long pasta

-• 2 tbsp extra virgin olive oil (plus more for drizzling)
+• 3-4 tbs extra virgin olive oil

-• 1 tbsp capers (drained)
+• 1 tbsp capers rinsed

-• ¼ tsp chili flakes (red pepper flakes)
+• ¼-½ tsp red chili flakes to taste

 Instructions

-• Serve immediately and enjoy!
+• Serve immediately and garnish with parsley if desired.

 Notes